 Compliance (also referred to as adherence or concordance) describes the degree to which a patient correctly follows medical advice.

-Peer review
+Peer-review

 This is a nicely designed study to assess the treatment effects of functional dyspepsia using 4 different approaches.
 The study was appropriately performed, the study interventions are well described, the comparisons of outcome measures between groups adequately described.
 This article provides new ideas about improving drug adherence and efficacy in FD patients.